 The Columbian Squires was founded on 4 August 1925 by Brother McDonald, F.S.C. and is the official youth organization of the Knights of Columbus.
 According to Brother Barnabas, “The supreme purpose of the Columbian Squires is character building.”
 Today, the Columbian Squires fulfills this purpose by fostering physical, mental, and spiritual growth through leadership development and service.

 Advisor: Nathan Roberts – email@example.com

 B.A.R.F. stands for “Blazer Athletics Running and Fitness”.
 It is an after school workout program that operates during the winter in between the Fall and Spring seasons.
 All Tolton students, athletes or not, are welcomed to participate, but the majority of barfers are athletes looking to get in shape for their spring sport.
 B.A.R.F. combines a number of different exercise routines including speed work, long distance training, weights, plyometrics, and core….into a workout routine that is fun but emphasizes the importance of competition.

 - The club meets 5 days a week for 1 hour increments

 - Students can attend all or just a few sessions

-Chess club meets every Wednesday after school in Mr. Franklin’s class.
-Any and all students are welcome to come.
+Any and all students are welcome to come to chess club.
+Meetings times TBA.
 At the meetings, we learn strategies and play against other students.
 It is a time in which students can come, socialize, and have a good time playing chess.

-CDC meets on Thursday mornings at 7:30 a.m. in Mr. Franklin’s classroom.
+2019-20 CDC meeting times and locations TBA.
 This meeting is open to all students and provides them opportunity to take part in activities that promote and celebrate the diversity that God has created within our society.